 Other scams involve paid sponsorship, which hurts communities.
 Sponsorship programs are offered as a way to fill labour shortages and skill gaps.
 The goal is to bring in foreign workers who can perform these jobs and help strengthen the community and economy.
 When someone who does not possess the necessary skills manages to come into the country by paying for sponsorship, it undermines the entire program.

-What Can I Do to Avoid Falling Victim to a Visa Scam?
+What Can I Do to Avoid Falling Victim to a Visa Scam Employment in Australia?

 Knowledge makes all the difference when it comes to avoiding visa scams.
 As you begin the process, make sure you do the following to avoid falling victim to unscrupulous scammers.